 Paying for work

 Don’t be tempted to pay ahead of time.
-You may end up paying for work that might not get done.
-By sticking to the payment schedule outlined in your contract, it will help protect you in situations where your builder is unable to finish your job.
+You may end up paying for work that might not get done and, importantly, you are also likely to reduce your protection under the Queensland Home Warranty Scheme.
+Sticking to the payment schedule outlined in your contract will help protect you in situations where your builder is unable to finish your job.

 The laws surrounding how much you should pay for a deposit and for progress payments are very specific and are outlined below.